eeneman/connector-assemblin/README.md

 ## Request body examples

-Below are few examples of a Digitransit request body and parameters
+Below are few examples of the Assemblin request body and parameters

 ```
 {